TensorFlow Lite Micro: Embedded Machine Learning on TinyML Systems: Implementation

-TF Micro is an interpreter-based machine-learning framework.
-The interpreter loads a data structure that clearly defines a model.
+TFLM is an interpreter-based machine-learning inference framework.
+The interpreter loads a data structure that clearly defines a machine learning model.
 Although the execution code is static, the interpreter handles the model data at run time, and this data controls which operators to execute and where to draw the model parameters from.

 We chose an interpreter on the basis of our experience deploying production models on embedded hardware.
 We see a need to easily update models in the field---a task that may be infeasible using code generation.
 Using an interpreter, however, sharing code across multiple models and applications is easier, as is maintaining the code, since it allows updates without re-exporting the model.
+Moreover, unlike traditional interpreters with lots of branching overhead relative to a function call, ML model interpretation benefits from long-running kernel complexity.
+Each kernel runtime is large and amortizes the interpreter overhead (Section~\ref{sec:system_evaluation}).

 The alternative to an interpreter-based inference engine is to generate native code from a model during export using C or C++, baking operator function calls into fixed machine code.
 It can increase performance at the expense of portability, since the code would need recompilation for each target.
+Code generation intersperses settings such as model architecture, weights, and layer dimensions in the binary, which means replacing the entire executable to modify a model.
+In contrast, an interpreted approach keeps all this information in a separate memory file/area, allowing model updates to replace a single file or contiguous memory area.

 We incorporate some important code-generation features in our approach.
 For example, because our library is buildable from source files alone (Section~\ref{subsec:build_source_files}), we achieve much of the compilation simplicity of generated code.